Design and Technology

 - For each project, pupils will have a Project booklet in KS1 and KS2.
 Children will undertake design tasks and use skills from across the curriculum to fully explore the design process evaluating work ensuring that it is of the highest possible quality.

 - The project books will be thoroughly marked and assessed against the curriculum objective.
 Children are also asked to self-evaluate their work.
+Children will have a buddy who they work with and give regular peer feedback to.

 - Independent learning: In Design and Technology children may well be asked to solve problems and develop their learning independently.
 This allows the children to have ownership over their curriculum and lead their own learning in Design and Technology.